 Carotenoids like your lutein in kale benefits are fat soluble; that means they are better absorbed if eaten with avocado or olive oil.

 They are carried in the blood stream by lipoproteins.
 Atherosclerosis of the blood vessel walls has oxidation of the cholesterol at its heart; scientists have found that the walls of the arteries are not thickened in the same way by cholesterol by those enjoying dietary carotenoids on a regular basis.

-This has a significant effect also on the arteries supplies the lumbar plexus; lower back injuries simply don't heal well causing nightmares for chiropractors and surgeons, and their patients.
+This has a significant effect also on the arteries supplies the lumbar plexus; lower back injuries simply do not heal well causing nightmares for chiropractors and surgeons, and their patients.

 It is the antioxidant properties of carotenoids that prevents the damaging oxidised cholesterol from attacking the intima of arterial walls.